Upcoming Events

 Show Gate Lounge

-Riccarton Park RSVP by 21 November 2024
+Riccarton Park RSVP by 28 February 2025

 Note: Ensure your guests are aware of the dress code "tie and jacket'

 Shot putter Tom Walsh has had a stellar career, two Olympic bronze medals, two Commonwealth games gold medals (and a silver), plus a pair of indoor world champion titles.
+The some-time builder from Timaru has been both a New Zealand and a World champion and he once held the number one ranking in his sport.

 Tom Walsh, who was diagnosed with dyslexia at seven-years-old, didn’t always find school easy.
 He worked extra hard to keep up his academics, which often meant doing extra work before and after school.
+Gavin Miller, Timaru Boys High school’s sports co-ordinator and one of Walsh’s coaches during his teens says,

 Tom became an increasingly able as an athlete.
 The interesting thing was that Jacko Gill was such a phenomenon at school, even though he was younger than Tom, the focus was on Jacko.
 But Tom kept working quietly at it and kept improving and bridging that gap.
+Miller said Walsh remains “really connected” with his community, whether that meant helping out at school or sending in videos for students learning about physics or sports.

 “As somebody with his commitments, that’s impressive,” Miller said.